-- (a) At actual cost, the issues are not charged. - (b) Profit or loss on materials may be there. - (c) The purpose for which it is set may be spoiled by a very low or high standard price. - (d) Fixing are liable standard price is difficult, since upon known variable factors, the price depends.
+- (a) At actual cost, the issues are not charged. - (b) Profit or loss on materials may be there. - (c) The purpose for which it is set may be spoiled by a very low or high standard price.

+(d) Fixing a reliable standard price is difficult, since upon a number of unknown variable factors, the price depends.